sveltejs/cli/.changeset/omit-adapter-readme-hint.md

 "sv": patch
 ---

-fix: omit adapter installation guidance when creating a project with a targeted adapter
+fix: remove the README adapter hint when a non-`auto` adapter is selected